curtispuetz/pypp-docs/docs/index.md

 It's a program that lets you transpile Py++ code to C++.
 And from there, you just have a normal C++ CMake project, so you are set now to build and run your code with CMake.
 Also:

 - Your Py++ code is valid Python code, so you can alternatively run it with the Python interpreter.
+- The generated C++ code is human-readable, corresponding very closely to your Py++ code files, folders, and logic.
-- Your Py++ code has to follow certain rules and conventions to work (this is different from the [rules](advanced/making_pypp_easier.md#rules) mentioned already above)
+- Your Py++ code has restrictions (this is different from the [rules](advanced/making_pypp_easier.md#rules) mentioned already above)
     - The code clearly can't just be any Python code (it's statically typed and requires manual memory management)
-    - When you break a rule or convention, you will ideally either get an error from the Py++ transpiler or an error from your C++ compiler.
+    - When you do something that isn't supported, you will ideally either get an error from the Py++ transpiler or an error from your C++ compiler
-- The generated C++ code is human-readable, corresponding very closely to your Py++ code files, folders, and logic.
+        - The transpiler errors are very clear about what code is wrong
+        - It is not so hard to coorelate the C++ compiler errors with your Py++ source code, especially if you are familiar with C++ compiler errors

 And a few other points: